 In Europe, that’s to Amsterdam, Athens, Brussels, Dusseldorf, Dublin, Frankfurt, Geneva, Larnaca, London, Madrid, Manchester, Vienna and Zurich.

-Etihad then operates its new Business and First class cabins on these routes:
+As of March 2017, Etihad operates its updated Business Studios and First Apartment cabins on the following A380 routes:

 Velocity costs for Etihad Business and First Class redemptions